21centuryweather/21st-Century-Weather-Software-Wiki/datasets/catalogs.md

 catalog = intake.open_esm_datastore("/g/data/rt52/catalog/v2/esm/catalog.json")
 ```

+> Note: in some cases it may be necessary to include `columns_with_iterables = ['variable']` when you open a catalog.
+This is important when a column in the catalog table contains lists.

 #### NCI catalog (incomplete) list

 Here is the list of catalog we know exist.
 If you find any catalog not listed here, please let us know by completing this [form](https://creatorapp.zohopublic.com.au/21centuryweather/w21c-clever/form-perma/Wiki_Feedback_Form/dNjCfQET7NjEgyE6GATZgRXhqOUEnHtsANkEZSJ54Cp8ry74xBHQQz6AvfOYhOXmJqdP35fBSjdbdnFx5ySvxFurqPPzBnnXjSw8).